christophejunke/sdl2-event-loop/README.md

   against.

-- Window events are grouped as a single clause, and further dispatched according to the WINDOWEVENT tag in that clause.
+- Window events are grouped as a single clause, and further dispatched according to the `WINDOWEVENT` tag in that clause.

-- The EVENT parameter of each WITH- form is redundant in the context of EVENT-TYPE-CASE; it can thus be omitted (either NIL or a symbol which is STRING= to "_").
-If, however, you put a symbol here, it is locally bound to the current event (see DO-MATCH-EVENTS):
+- The `EVENT` parameter of each WITH- form is redundant in the context of `EVENT-TYPE-CASE`; it can thus be omitted (either NIL or a symbol which is STRING= to "_").
+If, however, you put a symbol here, it is locally bound to the current event (see `DO-MATCH-EVENTS`):

         (event-type-case (event event-type)
           (with-key-down-event (e)